mickley/EMU/EMU-Analysis/Analyses/Calibration/Calibration.md

-[Root mean square](https://en.wikipedia.org/wiki/Root_mean_square#Error) error between predicted values from the quadratic gold model and VWC values from the scale.
+[Root mean square](https://en.wikipedia.org/wiki/Root_mean_square#Error) error between predicted values from the gold probe quadratic model and measured VWC values from the scale.
 This gives a measure of accuracy.

 ```